JIMBO WHALEY - Singer-Songwriter

-Whaley currently performs with the bluegrass band Greenbrier although some remember him for his time with the band Pine Mountain Railroad which he co-founded in 1998.
+Whaley currently performs with the bluegrass band Greenbrier although some remember him for his time with Pine Mountain Railroad, which he co-founded in 1998.
 Whaley helped lead this band to become an International Bluegrass Music Association (IBMA) Emerging Artist of the Year nominee for two years in a row.
-He wrote and performed numerous songs on their chart-topping album including the title cut, The Old Radio, co-written by Roscoe Morgan.
+He wrote and performed numerous songs on their chart-topping album, THE OLD RADIO including the title cut co-written by Roscoe Morgan.
 The album, produced by multi-Grammy winner Bil VornDick, stayed on the Bluegrass Unlimited Magazine’s Top 15 Album Chart for eight months and the single on the Top 30 Single Chart for twelve consecutive months.